Early Childhood Education

 The Parent Infant Program (PIP) on our campus is provided by local school districts.
 PIP helps cultivate language skills in Deaf infants and toddlers.
 Through enriching play-based activities and consistent access to ASL and English, infants and toddlers can develop a positive self-esteem, responsibility, mindfulness, preliteracy skills, and enhanced relationships with people in their lives.
 PIP is provided in partnership through the Riverside and local school districts.

 Parent Workshops: The workshops address a number of topics, such as child development, the Deaf community, assessments, importance of social play, parent/guardian rights, transitioning, and more!

-Home Visits: A certified teacher of the Deaf or Hard of Hearing visits the family (how often?) in the family’s home or in another setting that is natural for the child The teacher works with the parents with information and support in order to help your child grow and develop well.
+Home Visits: A certified teacher of the Deaf or Hard of Hearing visits the family twice a month for one hour in the family’s home or in another setting that is natural for the child.
+The teacher works with the parents with information and support in order to help your child grow and develop well.

 Community Outings: The PIP hosts monthly events outside of school hours.
 These events are intended to help children use language in social interactions with experiences outside the classroom, and for families to observe the dynamics of the interactions.
 This time is also for parents and guardians to connect, support, and share resources with each other in this unique journey as parents of Deaf children.
 Outings include playgroups, story time for signing babies and toddlers at a local library, and meet-ups for children in the ECE program and their families.